ycrc/ycrc.github.io/docs/data/globus.md

 For Bouchet, Grace and McCleary, these collections provide access to all files you normally have access to.

+!!! tip "Grace & McCleary Decommission Data Migration"

+    The Grace Globus Collection, `Yale CRC Grace`, has been upgraded to provide faster transfer speeds to Bouchet.
+Both McCleary and Grace users have access to `Yale CRC Grace`.
+Users with both McCleary and Grace accounts will see their Grace home directories when connecting to the collection, but can also access their McCleary home directory at `/vast/palmer/home.mccleary/<netid>`.

 For security reasons, Milgram Globus uses a staging area (`/gpfs/milgram/globus/$NETID`).
 Once uploaded, data should be moved from this staging area to its final location within Milgram.
 Files in the staging area are purged after 21 days.